I have never thought that one day I would own a cat, but I think that was

 If you’ve ever been fortunate enough to live with a dog, you know how they make you feel—like you’re the center of the universe.
 Who else is going to greet you with such unbridled joy—tail wagging, turning in frantic circles, howling in excitement—when you come home from work?

-They’re so much more than our best friends; they’re members of our families and, for many people, the living being with whom they share the strongest connection.
-The animal-human bond is profoundly powerful—and research is finally proving it.
+They’re so much more than our best friends; they’re members of our families and, for many people, the living beings with whom they share the strongest connection.
+The animal-human bond is profoundly powerful, and research is finally proving it.

 Here are four ways spending time with animals can make you happier and healthier: